shaishab/node-command-line/README.md

 ```

-**Execute command and pass second parameter true/false to print from library or not**
+**Ex2: Execute command and pass second parameter true/false to print from library or not**

 ```
 function runSingleCommandWithoutWait() {